LucaDP07/TravelBlog/README.md

 The forms are working in each section of the project.
 - The users can add, edit and delete their own posts.
+- The users can edit their own profiles.
+- Users can like and save the posts they like the most.
 - Comments can be added through the comment form.
 To be displayed need to be approved by the owner of the website.